srka/Srka-Magento-Unicache/README.md

 How to install?
 ---------------
-Download Srka Unicache extension files to your Magento root directory.
+Download Srka Magento Unicache extension files to your Magento root directory.

 If you are logged in to your Magento back-end you have to log out and then log in again.
 Clearing the cache would also be a good idea.

 How does it work?
 -----------------
-Srka Unicache uses one database table to store all the cached data in a simple name - content structure.
+Srka Magento Unicache uses one database table to store all the cached data in a simple name - content structure.
 Every cached item has:
   * Name
   * Content
   * Date and time of the last update